Obtaining personal information

 Cookies contain information that is transferred to your computer’s hard drive.
 These cookies are used to store information, such as the time that the current visit occurred, whether the visitor has been to the site before and what site referred the visitor to the web page.

 The Analytics Service collects information anonymously.
 They report website trends without identifying individual visitors.
 You can opt out of the Analytics Service without affecting how you visit our site.
 For more information on opting out of being tracked by Google Analytics across all websites you use, visit https://tools.google.com/dlpage/gaoptout.

 We may also use Google conversion tracking and/or similar services to help us understand your and other users’ use of our Website.

 Online payments are processed by Stripe.
 Stripe is fully GDPR-compliant.
-No financial information is obtained by Shields Dental & Implant Clinic when payments are made via the Stripe payment form.
+No financial information is obtained by Shields Dental & Orthodontic Clinic when payments are made via the Stripe payment form.